 - Budget increase reflects updated inflation due to new ENR index for Section 8 Design and Construction.
-Increase was partially offset by revised cost estimate for Section 97A Construction. - Spending shifted due to additional time required to complete environmental investigation and resolve East Boston service issues for Section 97A contract.
+Also, revised cost for permits.
+Increases were partially offset by revised cost estimate for Section 97A Construction. - Spending shifted due to additional time required to complete environmental investigation, resolve East Boston service issues, and obtain MBTA License Agreement for Section 97A contract.